stablecog/stablecog/README.md

 # [Stablecog](https://stablecog.com) - Create amazing art in seconds with AI.

-This is a app for creating AI generated images using [Stable Diffusion](https://github.com/CompVis/stable-diffusion) and [Kandinsky](https://github.com/ai-forever/Kandinsky-2).
+This is a app for creating AI generated images using various fine-tuned [Stable Diffusion](https://github.com/CompVis/stable-diffusion) models and [Kandinsky](https://github.com/ai-forever/Kandinsky-2).
 It's multilingual (generation, search and the UI).
 It's made with [SvelteKit](https://kit.svelte.dev).
 It uses [Supabase](https://supabase.com) for user data and auth.
 The app is hosted at [stablecog.com](https://stablecog.com).
 The app needs [our worker](https://github.com/stablecog/sc-worker) and [GO server](https://github.com/stablecog/sc-go) to be fully functional.

 | ![Stablecog Home (Dark Mode)](https://ba.stablecog.com/mockups/home-dark-window-2560.webp) |
 | :----------------------------------------------------------------------------------------: |